Skip to content

 editing the view/edit mode flag (see below)

 That's all.
-The compiler parses the string, walks the AST against a node whitelist (boolean ops, comparisons, not, whitelisted calls, names, literals — nothing else), validates every identifier, and fails closed on anything outside the grammar.
-Two independent adversarial security reviews of this compiler found zero holes; model-supplied text (labels, options, messages) is additionally entity-encoded against template injection.
+The compiler parses the string, walks the whole AST against a node whitelist (boolean ops, comparisons, not, whitelisted calls, names, literals — nothing else), validates every identifier, and fails closed on anything outside the grammar.
+Because the walk covers a complete parse, there is no unscanned corner: three independent adversarial security reviews — the last one probing 21 hostile predicates (__import__, a __class__/__subclasses__ walk, lambda, comprehensions, f-strings, eval, globals, method calls, an or alert(1) injection) — found zero escapes.
+Model-supplied text (labels, options, messages) is additionally entity-encoded against template injection.

 Where each predicate lands